nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 {% include tip.html content="You'll find it helpful to read it in conjunction with the underlying [MedicationRequest profile definition](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-MedicationRequest-1/_history/1.2)." %}

-## Overarching principles ##

-When populating the `MedicationRequest` profile it may appear that fields are duplicated in other associated resources.
-In the interests of minimising redundancy, the 2 following principles **MUST** be applied when populating the `MedicationRequest` profiles:

-1. All mandatory fields **MUST** be populated.

-2. Required fields **MUST** always be populated where the data exists in the system apart from where a lexically identical value exists for an equivalent data item in one of the parent profiles.
-For a MedicationRequest with `intent` of `plan` the associated MedicationStatement would be the parent profile.
-For a MedicationRequest with `intent` of `order`, the associated MedicationStatement and MedicationRequest with `intent` of `plan` are both considered parent profiles.

 ## MedicationRequest elements ##

 ### id ###